ph4r05/booltest/README.md

 ## How does it work?

-Booltest generates a set of boolean functions, computes the expected result distribution when evaluated on truly random data and compares this to the evaluation on the data being tested.
+BoolTest generates a set of boolean functions, computes the expected result distribution when evaluated on truly random data and compares this to the evaluation on the data being tested.

 ## Pip installation

-Booltest is available via `pip`:
+BoolTest is available via `pip`:

 ```
 pip3 install booltest